ratabora/RealTimeSearchAndAnalytics/01-lucene-basics/README.md

 Introduction
 -------
-This demo will familiarize you with some of the basic Lucene functions, indexing and querying.
+This demo will familiarize you with some of the basic Lucene functions: indexing and querying.
 Code is provided that indexes a string and then performs a query on it.
+This exercise is intended to be run on the student's local environment.

 Prerequisites
 -------
-* The project should be imported in your IDE.
+* The project should be imported in your IDE (instructions provided in the project's top level README).

 Tips
 -------
 * General Tip: The project home ($PROJECT\_HOME) is defined as the top level directory in the github project.
 The $PROJECT\_HOME contains the slide deck, the sample data, and all of the exercises/demos.
 * General Tip: The module home is defined as the top level directory for a given exercise/demo.
 For example, $PROJECT_HOME/01-lucene-basics, is the $MODULE\_HOME for this module.
 * Maven Tip: Always run maven commands from the $MODULE\_HOME/ folder.
 Maven must be run in a directory that contains the pom.xml file which contains the project build instructions.
-* Eclipse Tip: In order to import required packages, you can use the shortcut CMD + SHIFT + O. It makes organizing your imports much much easier.
+* Eclipse Tip: In order to import required packages, you can use the shortcut CMD + SHIFT + O. It makes organizing and finding your imports much much easier.
 * Eclipse Tip: In order to format tabs and spaces in your code, you can use the shortcut CMD + SHIFT + F. I use this very often to make my code more easily readable.

 Overview